HTTP-RPC/Kilo/README.md

 * `NoSuchElementException` - HTTP 404 (not found)
 * `IllegalStateException` - HTTP 409 (conflict)
 * Any other exception - HTTP 500 (internal server error)

-Subclasses can override the `reportError()` method to perform custom error handling.

 ### Database Connectivity
 For services that require database connectivity, the following method can be used to obtain a JDBC connection object associated with the current invocation: